How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 \subsubsection{Personality}

-\textit{Personality} refers to personal traits that help to predict someone's thinking, feeling, and behaving \cite{mccrae1997personality}.
-The most accepted set of traits is called Five-Factor model (or Big Five model) \cite{goldberg1990alternative, mccrae1997personality}), which describes \textit{personality} in five dimensions (extraversion, agreeableness, conscientiousness, neuroticism, and openness).
-However, \textit{personality} can also refer to other dynamic, behavioral characteristics, such as temperament and sense of humor \cite{zuckerman1993comparison, thorson1993sense}.
-In the chatbots domain, \textit{personality} refers to the set of traits that determines the agent's interaction style, describes its character, and allows the end-user to understand its general behavior \cite{deangeli2001unfriendly}.
-Chatbots with consistent \textit{personality} are more predictable and trustable \cite{shum2018eliza}.
-According to \cite{deangeli2001personifying}, unpredictable swings in chatbot's attitudes can disorient the users and create a strong sense of discomfort.
-Thus, \textit{personality} ensures that a chatbot displays behaviors that stand in agreement with the users' expectations in a particular context \cite{petta1997create}.
+\textit{Personality} refers to personal traits that help to predict someone's thoughts, feelings, and behaviors \citep{mccrae1997personality}.
+The most accepted set of traits is called the Five-Factor model (or Big Five model) \citep{goldberg1990alternative, mccrae1997personality}), which describes \textit{personality} across five dimensions (extraversion, agreeableness, conscientiousness, neuroticism, and openness).
+However, \textit{personality} can also refer to other dynamic, behavioral characteristics, such as temperament and sense of humor \citep{zuckerman1993comparison, thorson1993sense}.
+In the chatbots domain, \textit{personality} refers to the set of traits that determines the agent's interaction style, describes its character, and allows the end-user to understand its general behavior \citep{deangeli2001unfriendly}.
+Chatbots with consistent \textit{personality} are more predictable and trustworthy \citep{shum2018eliza}.
+According to \citet{deangeli2001personifying}, unpredictable swings in chatbots' attitudes can disorient users and create a strong sense of discomfort.
+Thus, \textit{personality} ensures that a chatbot displays behaviors that stand in agreement with the users' expectations in a particular context \citep{petta1997create}.